2022 Strategies for Global Shipping Challenges

 It will come as no surprise to anyone that a global shipping and supply chain crisis is directly affecting every facet of international commerce, including household goods shipments.
-The world’s ocean, air and haulage industries have always struggled to keep up with sharp surges in demand, but the arrival of the COVID-19 global pandemic severely affected every aspect of global commerce that depends on ocean, air, rail and road modes of shipping.
+The world’s ocean, air, and trucking industries have always struggled to keep up with sharp surges in demand, but the arrival of the COVID-19 global pandemic severely impacted every aspect of global commerce that depends on ocean, air, rail, and road modes of shipping.

 While simple solutions are not available, and shipping and supply chain challenges are expected to continue throughout the rest of 2022 and even into 2023, our article, 2022 Strategies for Shipping Challenges, outlines approaches you can take to mitigate some of the challenges of moving your employees.

 - Maintain close communication with SIRVA, your key stakeholders, and your relocating employees

 - Stay updated on the ever-changing challenges through information from SIRVA and your suppliers